Élisabeth Brasseur

 Élisabeth Brasseur (8 January 1896 – 23 November 1972) was a French choral conductor.
 In 1920 she founded a choir which has borne her name since 1943.

 Biography

-Marie Josèphe Jeanne Élisabeth Brasseur was born in Verdun in Lorraine, from Jean Marie Joseph Brasseur, transport entrepreneur, and Marguerite Maria Grosjean.
-It is from the maternal side that the taste for music came to her, since her grandfather Ernest Grosjean was organist of the Cathédrale Notre-Dame de Verdun.
-He's the one she started studying music with.
-She continued her studies of singing and piano at the Versailles conservatory.
+Marie Josèphe Jeanne Élisabeth Brasseur was born in Verdun in Lorraine, to Jean Marie Joseph Brasseur, transport entrepreneur, and Marguerite Maria Grosjean. Élisabeth taste for music came from her maternal line: her grandfather Ernest Grosjean was organist of the Cathédrale Notre-Dame de Verdun and it was with him that she started studying music.
+She continued her singing and piano studies at the Versailles conservatory.